Aaron Bates: Collegiate summer

-Professional
+Professional career

 Boston Red Sox

 He was drafted in 2006 in the 3rd round by the Boston Red Sox.
 His first professional season was split between the Lowell Spinners and Greenville Drive.
 In 2007, Bates began the year with the Lancaster JetHawks before being promoted to the AA Portland Sea Dogs.
 He played with Sea Dogs until June 2009, when he was promoted to AAA Pawtucket Red Sox.

 In May 2009, he was the Eastern League Player of the Month while playing with the Sea Dogs.

 On July 6, 2009, Bates was called up to the Red Sox to play at first base after Jeff Bailey injured his ankle in a game two days before.
 He had four hits in 11 at-bats with the Red Sox, with his first hit being an RBI single to center field off Román Colón of the Kansas City Royals.

 On July 26, 2010, the Red Sox outrighted Bates to Pawtucket, thus removing him from the 40-man roster.

 In March 2011 he was released by the Red Sox.

 Minnesota Twins

-On May 8, 2011 he was signed by the Minnesota Twins to a minor league contract and sent to Rochester of the International League.
+On May 8, 2011, he was signed by the Minnesota Twins to a minor league contract and sent to Rochester of the International League.
 He went on to finish 3rd in International League in batting average, .316 and lead the league in on-base percentage at .408.
 Bates then re-signed with the Minnesota Twins for the 2012 season, before declaring free agency.
 In Spring Training 2012, he hit .400 (8-20) with the Major League Team, but was sent to the AAA Rochester Red Wings of the International League to start the season.

-Bates was then released by the Twins on May 15, 2012 due to the subsequent demotions of then Twins 3rd baseman Danny Valencia, MLB veteran Sean Burroughs and rising star Chris Parmelee.
+Bates was then released by the Twins on May 15, 2012, due to the subsequent demotions of then Twins 3rd baseman Danny Valencia, MLB veteran Sean Burroughs and rising star Chris Parmelee.